Interactive Nature Trail

 Interactive app

 Access our free augmented reality app using a smartphone; take selfies with the creatures you discover along the trail and learn more about the natural cycles of life and death.
+Please note, you do not need to download the interactive app before arriving at the trail.

 Fascinating facts